NethServer/docs/administrator-manual/en/migration.rst

 * If the source system was a NT Primary Domain Controller (Samba server role was ADS) install a *local Active Directory* accounts provider.

-* If access to Shared Folders on the destination system require user authentication, install a *local Active Directory* accounts provider.
+* If access to Shared Folders on the destination system requires user authentication, install a *local Active Directory* accounts provider.

 * In any other case, install a *local LDAP* accounts provider.